-- 14. Licences may be revoked with or without immediate effect.
-A revocation with immediate effect means the business must stop acting as a gangmaster immediately.
-A business can continue acting as a gangmaster during any appeal process if a licence is revoked without immediate effect. - 15.
+- 19. Licences may be revoked with or without immediate effect.
+A revocation with immediate effect means the business must stop acting as a gangmaster immediately or within 5 working days from the date of the decision.
+This is regardless of any appeal that may be made. - 20.
+Where a business is revoked without immediate effect it must stop acting as a gangmaster 21 working days after the date of that decision.
+A business can continue acting as a gangmaster during any appeal process if a licence is revoked without immediate effect and an appeal is made within 20 working days after the date of that decision5. - 21.
 The licensing standards specify which "critical" standard may lead to a licence being revoked with or without immediate effect.
-Licence revoked without immediate effect

-- may be upgraded to with immediate effect should new evidence be identified which justifies such a response. - 16.
+Licence revoked without immediate effect may be upgraded to with immediate effect should new evidence be identified which justifies such a response. - 22.
 In all cases, the applicant or licence holder will be notified in writing outlining the GLA's decision.
 This will include an explanation of what evidence the decision is based on.
 Where evidence of compliance has been requested but not produced, the Licensing Team may regard this as being non-compliant on grounds that the business is not fit and proper.
-Unlike refusals of licence applications, there is no preappeal process.
+Unlike refusals of licence applications, there is no pre-appeal process.